StillMarzz/Portfolio/CTF-Writeups/Resourced.md

 This assessment simulated an internal threat actor compromising a Windows Active Directory environment through credential abuse and privilege escalation via misconfigured Active Directory permissions.
 The attacker escalated privileges from a domain user to full control over the Domain Controller.

+📌 This lab is part of OffSec’s Proving Grounds Practice platform and is not part of any exam content.

 ---

 ## 2. Initial Enumeration